Kvaara/angular_shorts_app/README.md

 ## LIST OF IMPROVEMENTS

-So what could be improved upon (or even fixed)? **Note: The list may be long but remember that the current version of this application is the MVP and I have purposeful left these improvements from it**
+So what could be improved upon (or even fixed)? **Note: The list may be long but remember that the current version of this application is the MVP and I have purposefully left these improvements from it**

 * Deleting and editing shorts (the uploaded videos) is too abrupt and doesn't inform the user of what happened, give the user a chance to undo their action or even ask the user for confirmation before executing the action.
 * The "LATEST" section on the bottom of the page doesn't correctly scale the images to a fixed height and weight.
 The images aren't sized the same, which is not optimal.